jamesoyanna/ShowFix/README.md

 ## Install Npm Packages
 Upon clonning the application, to run it locally, you will have to install all the dependencies and packages.

-Open your terminal and navigate into the ShowFix folder using the command: cd showfix
+Open your terminal and navigate into the ShowFlix folder using the command: cd showfix

- Run yarn or npm install from the root of the showfix folder.
+ Run yarn or npm install from the root of the showflix folder.

-#### Running the showfix App
+#### Running the showflix App

   ```
 Run yarn start or npm start from the root of the client folder to start the development server.